oxyplugins/oxy-toolbox/readme.txt

 = 1.2.9 ( July 10, 2020 ) =
 * [Conditions] Added "Is Affiliate (AffiliateWP)" condition.
-* [Navigator] Fixed mis-alignment of panels in the Oxygen editor due to a bug in v1.2.8.
+* [Navigator] Fixed misalignment of panels in the Oxygen editor due to a bug in v1.2.8.

 = 1.2.8 ( July 09, 2020 ) =
 * Fixed settings export not including the nested options.